FAQ

 Consortium strives to continuously improve the level of disaggregated statistics published to better guide

 investor decisions.
-The October 2024 set of GEMs annual reports showcases both default and recovery
+The October 2025 set of GEMs annual reports include new metrics for default rates,

 How have GEMs statistics been shared in the past with investors and others?